sanjP10/release/README.md

 ```

 ## Github Actions Example

+### Public Github

+For public github you can use the [relase-action](https://github.com/sanjP10/release-action) github action.

+Alternatively you could use the code below without the `-host` flag.

+### Self hosted github enterprise server using github actions

-To integrate the `validate` use this in bitbucket pipelines you can use the following as steps
+To integrate the `validate` use this in github actions you can use the following as steps

 ```
   validate: